RemyPaulJr/notes/aws/data engineer cert/ec2 storage/Amazon EBS.md

 	- Can increase the capacity of the drive over time
 ---
 There is a Delete on Termination attribute
-- Controle the EBS behaviour when an EC2 instance terminated
+- Controls the EBS behavior when an EC2 instance terminated
-	- By default, the root EBS volume is deleted (attribute enzabled)
+	- By default, the root EBS volume is deleted (attribute enabled)
-	-
+	- By default, any other attached EBS volume is not deleted (attribute disabled)
+- This can be controlled by the AWS console / AWS CLI
+- Use case: preserve root volume when instance is terminated